jasc5797/Realms-of-Xylaria/content/Wiki/Planets/Xylaria/Continents/Aosa/Realms/Trisfir Kingdom/Cities/Sylmare/Locations/Shops/Arcane Quills/Arcane Quills.md

     - _Rarity:_ Common
     - _Price:_ 50 gp
     - _Description:_ Parchment treated with special herbs and oils to prevent aging and damage.
-- **Scroll of Identify (1st-level spell)**
+- **Scroll of Ray of Frost (1st-level spell)**

     - _Rarity:_ Common
     - _Price:_ 100 gp
-    - _Description:_ A scroll containing the spell Identify, useful for discerning the properties of a magical item.
+	- A frigid beam of blue-white light streaks toward a creature within range.
+Make a ranged spell attack against the target.
+On a hit, it takes 1d8 cold damage, and its speed is reduced by 10 feet until the start of your next turn.